DarsanaKS/DarsanaKS-1/docs/FAQs.md

             </details>
             <details onclick="toggleAccordion(this)">
             <summary>What do you want to convey to the reader?</summary>
             <p>I believe in continuous learning and growth; let it be personally or professionaly.
-Hence I am prpared to takeup any career challenges or upgrade myself to adhere to the requirement.<br>
+Hence I am prepared to takeup any career challenges for my career or upgrade myself to adhere to the requirement.<br>
             Being positive is my strength.</p>
             </details>
             <!--